 (b) an election in a region where the relevant number is one;

-“Speaker” means the Speaker of the Legislative Assembly;
+Speaker means the Speaker of the Legislative Assembly;

-“sub-district” means a portion of a district the boundaries of which have been defined under the provisions of section 100;
+sub-district means a portion of a district the boundaries of which have been defined under the provisions of section 100;

-“voting ticket” means a written statement of a particular order in which an elector might allocate preferences, in an election, being a statement for use under this Act in interpreting the votes of electors who choose to vote in accordance with the voting ticket;
+voting ticket means a written statement of a particular order in which an elector might allocate preferences, in an election, being a statement for use under this Act in interpreting the votes of electors who choose to vote in accordance with the voting ticket;

-“voting ticket square” means a square printed on a ballot paper to indicate in relation to the name of a candidate, or the names of candidates included in a group, that a voting ticket is registered in relation to that candidate or group;
+voting ticket square means a square printed on a ballot paper to indicate in relation to the name of a candidate, or the names of candidates included in a group, that a voting ticket is registered in relation to that candidate or group;

-“writ” means a writ directing the Electoral Commissioner to proceed with an election in a district, elections in all the districts, an election in a region or elections in all the regions.
+writ means a writ directing the Electoral Commissioner to proceed with an election in a district, elections in all the districts, an election in a region or elections in all the regions.

 (2) A reference in this Act to a poll for a district or an election in or for a district is a reference to a poll or an election for the return by a district of a member of the Assembly.